The mid-week group was formed 29 years ago and continues to be well supported by its’ regular members

 .All members of the club are welcome

 There is a walk each week which alternates between Tuesdays and Thursdays.
-Members meet at the starting point of the walk, usually at 10.30 a.m.
+Members meet at the starting point of the walk.
+Walking usually starts at 10.30 a.m.
+Walkers should arrive by 10.15 a.m. to allow time to put on boots and use toilets.
 The leader chooses the venue for the walk and details are circulated to members by email.
 Transport is by car, members 'car sharing’ where possible.
 Sometimes local transport is used.
 Walks take place in the Lancashire Hills, South Lakes, Cheshire, Wirral, North Wales and closer to home particularly in winter.
-Walks are about 7 – 9 miles in length.
-A packed lunch is taken and members usually enjoy afternoon tea after the walk.
-The last walk before Christmas is shorter and is followed by a Christmas lunch.
+Walks are about 6 -8 miles in length.
+A packed lunch is taken and members usually enjoy tea and cake after the walk.

 The dates for the walks are coloured pink on the calendar.
 Details of walks will be on the web site nearer the time.